Scholarships Available

 - Preference to applicants pursuing a career in education

-Two, non-renewable scholarships to one male and one female graduating high school senior from Fremont High School.
+To be awarded to one male and one female graduating high school senior from Fremont High School

 - Minimum GPA of 3.5 or higher on 4.0 scale